MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/prompt-caching.md

 # Prompt caching

 Prompt caching allows you to reduce overall request latency and cost for longer prompts that have identical content at the beginning of the prompt. *"Prompt"* in this context is referring to the input you send to the model as part of your chat completions request.
-Rather than reprocess the same input tokens over and over again, the model is able to retain a temporary cache of processed input data to improve overall performance.
+Rather than reprocess the same input tokens over and over again, the service is able to retain a temporary cache of processed input token computations to improve overall performance.
 Prompt caching has no impact on the output content returned in the model response beyond a reduction in latency and cost.
 For supported models, cached tokens are billed at a [50% discount on input token pricing](https://azure.microsoft.com/pricing/details/cognitive-services/openai-service/).

+Caches are typically cleared within 5-10 minutes of inactivity and are always removed within one hour of the cache's last use.
+Prompt caches are not shared between Azure subscriptions.

 ## Supported models